mateuszbugaj/CrossCompiledI2C/README.md

 # Cross compiled I2C
 A demo/development platform for I2C protocol. </br>
-It can be run on a desktop by running two instances of the executable that communicate with each other using a JSON file or it can be build and uploaded to run on the AVR/STM32 microcontroller. </br>
+It can be run on a desktop by starting two instances of the executable that communicate with each other using a JSON file or it can be build and uploaded to run on the AVR/STM32 microcontrollers. </br>
-Each target platform is using the same version of the [I2C library](https://github.com/mateuszbugaj/GenericI2C) by compiling the appropriate HAL implementation.
+Each target platform is using the same version of the [I2C library](https://github.com/mateuszbugaj/GenericI2C) by compiling the appropriate HAL implementation and has a common console source code for control.

+There are scripts for each target platforms that help with deployment under `utils/`. </br>
+The [logic analyzer](https://github.com/mateuszbugaj/SimpleLogicAnalyzer) can be used to examine the transmission.
 ## Desktop platform
 Create the build-system
 ```